New Jersey Veterinary Practices Declawing Study

 13- Jersey City Animal Hospital

-After asking her for information about my 6-7 mo kitten & 3 yr old cat she stated an initial visit was required at $100.00.
-Dr will assess cats, answer questions & talk about declaw surgery & cost, and said this is because they do very few.
+An initial visit was required at $100.00.
+The doctor will assess cats, answer questions & talk about declaw surgery & cost, and said this is because they do very few.
 Asked how many she thought, she said perhaps 10 a year.

 14-Downtown Veterinary Assoc